 You already know that plant-based oils are restorative and hydrating for your skin, but you may not have realized that olive oil, specifically extra virgin olive oil, is also like a divine elixir for your skin.

 The team at Furtuna Skin is a little olive obsessed.
-Our private estate in Sicily features 800+ acres of botanicals, including over 12,000 olive trees which range in age from 600-1,500 years old.
-Our farm also features a cultivar that is unique to our estate.
+Our private farm in Sicily features 800+ acres of botanicals, including over 12,000 olive trees which range in age from 600-1,500 years old.
+Our farm also features a cultivar that is unique to our farm.

 As olive experts, we’ll explain why we think the olive tree is such a rich source of skin-loving phytochemicals, nutrients, antioxidants, and vitamins.
 We’ll also tell you how to use the natural powers of extra virgin olive oil and olive leaf extract to help your skin thrive.